mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/feature-eng.md

 ### Let's Run the Codes

-Here, we go through the codes for the base table and enhanced base table simulataneously.
+Here, we go through the codes for the base table and enhanced base tables simulataneously.

 === "Using the Base Table"